-The First-Year Experience is designed to help freshmen successfully transition to Whittier College and develop dispositions of academic and social engagement.
+The First-Year Experience is designed to help first-year students successfully transition to Whittier College and develop dispositions of academic and social engagement.

 The program teaches students how to be active, contributing members of the campus community, develop a proactive approach to learning, and fully understand their educational options and career opportunities through the development of close relationships with faculty, fellow students, and upper class peer mentors.

 The First-Year program consists of:

-Also known as INTD 100, these seminars - themed courses designed by faculty from all disciplines - delve into challenging intellectual questions that freshmen explore in class discussions and essays.
+Also known as INTD 100, these seminars - themed courses designed by faculty from all disciplines - delve into challenging intellectual questions that first-years explore in class discussions and essays.

-Faculty mentors teach the Freshman Writing Seminar and also serve as first-year advisors until students are ready to declare a major.
+Faculty mentors teach the First-Year Writing Seminar and also serve as first-year advisors until students are ready to declare a major.
 Mentors reserve time to meet with students each week.

-Upper class students work with first-year students to help them successfully transition to Whittier College and provide writing and general academic support.
+Upper class students work with first-year students to provide writing and general academic support.

-LLCs consist of a small class of students taking linked courses together, one of which is the Freshman Writing Seminar (INTD 100).
-Students taking the linked courses live in close proximity to one another, in one of the first year residence halls, Stauffer or Johnson.
+RLCs consist of a small class of students taking linked courses together, one of which is the First-Year Writing Seminar (INTD 100).
+Students taking the linked courses live in close proximity to one another, in one of the first-year residence halls.